4210-Capstones/touchless-kiosk-server/README.md

 # touchless-kiosk-server

-## Run completely in Docker
+## Run completely in Docker Step by Step

+1. Git clone the touchless kiosk server in your command prompt / console.

+2. Download Docker Desktop then open the terminal in docker.

+3. Using the terminal go to the directory where you git cloned the touchless kiosk server.
-Run the command:

-`docker-compose -f docker-compose.dev.yml up`
+4. Run the command: `docker-compose -f docker-compose.dev.yml up`

 Use flag `-d` to detach